youridijk/homebridge-kaku-ics2000/README.md

 }
 ```

+## Contributing
+At boot, this plugin will show some information for every device that it adds to HomeKit.
+If you want to help,
+you can add your device types with a short description of the device (e.g. Zigbee dimmer, KAKU smart plug) and optionally a link to
+a product page of the product.

 ## ICS2000-Python
 A big thanks to Stijn-Jacobs for his research on controlling the ICS-2000.
 This plugin is created using his research,
 so checkout [ICS2000-Python](https://github.com/Stijn-Jacobs/ICS2000-Python) on GitHub.